smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 I grew up in Englad, the days that a glimpse of a nipple shown before the 9pm watershed was enough to send a country into a tailspin.

-<iframe width="420" height="315" src="//www.youtube.com/embed/vqv2-ISx1vU" frameborder="0" allowfullscreen></iframe>

-This advert was banned after it's debut on ITV.
+The following advert was banned after it debuted on ITV.
 It quickly received over 300 complaints, having aired all over mainland europe without a peep of complaint.
 Was it is surprising though?
 She didn't even seem to be thinking about the Queen as she brazenly soaped her breasts.
 Golly gosh.

+<iframe width="420" height="315" src="//www.youtube.com/embed/vqv2-ISx1vU" frameborder="0" allowfullscreen></iframe>

 Thankfully all that happened in 1990, when I was about 2.
 The main memory I have of shocking nipples growing up, was of their pogniantly blasphemous appearence in The Life of Brian.
 Despite this film coming out before I born, Monty Python's epic continued to liberated me and many people in England, from the country's old fashioned oppresive dogma of sex, blasphemy and how 'proper' girls and boys should behave.